marijnkoolen/From_Object_to_Data/week-overview-AAA.md

 data-oriented research, hypothesis, data types, static data, streaming data, real-time data

 ## Overview
-+ from objects as objects to objects as data points.
++ from objects as objects to objects as data points
-+ using data to construct narratives.
++ using data to construct narratives
 + research workflow